Links to maxforlive.com and Gumroad where I've made available some Max for Live devices to be used with Ableton Live.

 I contributed music to Colundi Every0ne (An Enchantment Of Sonic Spells), compiled by Grant Wilson-Claridge.
 Made up of tracks based on Colundi values, "128 resonant frequencies chosen via experimentation and philosophy, each relating to a specific human bio-resonance, or psychology, traditional mysticism or belief, physics, astronomy, maths, chemistry”.

-Welcome to the Ultradian7 homepage, head to the projects section to see some of the things we've been working on.
+Head to the projects section to see some of the things we've been working on.